shahnshahmalik/video-tag-finder/README.md

 This is a bookmarklet that pops up a list of links to the sources of every video tag on the current page.

-To use this bookmarklet, just create a new bookmark in your browser and paste the following code into the bookmark "URL" field.
+To install this bookmarklet, create a new bookmark in your browser and paste the following code into the bookmark "URL" field.
 ```js
 javascript:(()=>{const s=document.createElement('script');s.setAttribute('src','https://rodmcnew.github.io/video-tag-source-finder/index.js');document.body.appendChild(s);})()
 ```